emgeee/dotfiles/README.md

 *Note*: these programs are also listed in the karabiner elements config for "Disable Cmd+H Hide (rev 2)"

+## Homebrew

+To restore from the current brewfile: `brew bundle install --file=Brewfile` To update the current brewfile: `brew bundle dump --force --file=Brewfile`

 ## Set up proper symlinks